Financial Aid

 Research Assistantships

-Each year about 3,800 graduate students at MIT hold appointments as research assistants.
+Each year about 3,800 graduate students at MIT hold appointments as research assistants (RAs).
 The principal duty of a research assistant is to contribute to departmental or interdepartmental research.

 Most students welcome the opportunity to participate as a junior colleague of a faculty member in an ongoing research project that frequently influences their choice of thesis topic.
 Appointments to research assistantships are made by the department head to full-time students who are candidates for advanced MIT degrees.

 The units for which a research assistant may register are determined by the department in light of duties and program of study.
-Research assistants receive stipends and tuition support for the services they provide, and are compensated on the basis of time devoted to their research.
+Research assistants receive salaries and tuition remission for the services they provide, and are compensated on the basis of time devoted to their research.

-Students who receive primary financial support from fellowships or other sources may receive supplementary stipends as teaching or research assistants in accordance with Institute and departmental guidelines.
+Students who receive primary financial support from fellowships or other sources may receive supplementary appointments as teaching or research assistants in accordance with Institute and departmental guidelines.

 Taxes

-Tuition payments made through fellowships as well as research and teaching assistantships are nontaxable.
+Tuition payments made through fellowships as well as research and teaching appointments are nontaxable.

-Stipends provided to teaching assistants (TA) and research assistants (RA) are considered taxable income.
-TA and RA stipend payments to students who are US citizens and permanent residents are subject to withholding tax.
-MIT will issue a W2 form to all students from whom this tax has been withheld.
+Stipends provided to teaching assistants, research assistants, and instructors-G are considered taxable income.
+TA, RA, and IG stipend payments to students who are US citizens and permanent residents are subject to withholding tax.
+MIT will issue a W-2 form to all students from whom this tax has been withheld.

 For international students, federal income tax is withheld from fellowship stipends at a flat rate depending on the student’s visa type; Massachusetts income tax is not automatically withheld, and it is the student’s responsibility to determine their state income tax amount and make estimated payments to the state, if necessary.